foolishimp/c4h_projects/Philosophy/dbt_pyspark_assesment.md

 ## Executive Summary

-This assessment evaluates whether to maintain our current PySpark-based regulatory calculation platform or migrate to a DBT-based architecture.
-The comparison reveals fundamental differences in technological capabilities: Python/PySpark provides a complete programming ecosystem essential for complex regulatory calculations, while DBT offers SQL-based transformations suited for ETL workflows but lacking the mathematical capabilities regulatory calculations require.
+This assessment evaluates whether to maintain our current PySpark-based regulatory calculation platform or introduce DBT for certain data processing tasks.
+While DBT is a capable SQL transformation tool that can meet basic regulatory requirements like attribute-level lineage, introducing it would fragment our architecture and sacrifice the significant investments we've made in our current platform.

+Our PySpark implementation with wrapped operators provides row-level lineage—tracking exactly which rows contributed to each result.
+This capability, impossible to achieve with SQL-based tools, provides competitive advantage in regulatory compliance and positions us for AI/LLM integration.

 After comprehensive analysis across seven critical dimensions, the results are decisive:

 - **Current PySpark Solution**: 85.5% weighted score
 - **DBT Alternative**: 43.0% weighted score

-**Recommendation**: Enhance the existing PySpark platform rather than migrate.
-The current solution provides superior regulatory compliance, business agility, and future readiness.
-Migration would introduce significant risks while eliminating competitive advantages.
+**Recommendation**: Continue enhancing the existing PySpark platform.
+Maintain architectural consistency to leverage existing investments in technology, expertise, and operational procedures while preserving our competitive advantages.

 **Key Differentiators**:
-- Attribute-level lineage meets CCAR requirements
+- Both meet attribute-level lineage (CCAR requirement)
-- Row-level tracing provides competitive advantage and LLM assurance
+- Row-level tracing provides competitive advantage beyond requirements
-- Direct SME control over calculations
+- Direct SME control over calculations through unified platform
+- Architectural consistency leveraging existing investments
 - Mixed-squad operational model drives organizational innovation

 ## Assessment Methodology